McCutcheon v David MacBrayne Ltd

-McCutcheon v David MacBrayne Ltd [1964] 1 WLR 125 is a Scottish contract law case, concerning the incorporation of a term through a course of dealings.
+McCutcheon v David MacBrayne Ltd [1964] 1 WLR 125 is a leading Scottish contract law case, concerning the incorporation of a term in a contract through a 'common course of dealings' (ie, consistent).

 Facts

-On 8 October 1960, MV Lochiel (1939), David MacBrayne Ltd's ferry struck rocks and sank, losing Mr McCutcheon's car en route between Islay and the mainland.
-Usually, David MacBrayne Ltd would have got its customers to sign a risk note.
-The claimant's brother in law (Mr McSporran) had made the shipping arrangements, and he did not sign it.
-Mr McCutcheon had signed a risk note on four occasions and Mr McSporran had done so sometimes before too.
+On 8 October 1960 the MV Lochiel, a ferry operated by David MacBrayne Ltd, struck rocks and sunk between Islay and the mainland resulting in the loss of McCutcheon's car.
+Usually David MacBrayne Ltd would have asked its customers to sign a risk note which included conditions for accepting goods for carriage that exempted the company from liability for loss of the goods.
+The claimant's brother-in-law (Mr. McSporran) had made the shipping arrangements, and he did not sign a risk note.
+McCutcheon had signed a risk note on four occasions in the past and McSporran had also done so on occasion.
 Both said they knew notes contained conditions but not what the conditions were.
-David MacBrayne Ltd argued that even though it was not signed, the term letting Mr McCutcheon assume the risk of an accident had been incorporated into their contract through a course of dealing.
+David MacBrayne Ltd argued that even though it was not signed, the terms had been incorporated into their contract through a course of dealing.